Create a Website Account - Manage notification subscriptions, save form progress and more.

 3) Coming in to the office during normal business hours.

-All new motor vehicle registrations must be started in person at the Town Clerk's office, so we can process any necessary title paperwork and hand you your new plates and registration.
-Please note that some registrations (i.e. veteran plates, temporary plates, and vanity plates) must be completed with the State of New Hampshire.
+All new motor vehicle registrations must be started in person at the Town Clerk’s office, by the owners listed on the title or current registration.
+We can process any necessary title paperwork and hand you your new plates and registration.
+Please note that some registrations (i.e. veteran plates and temporary plates) must be completed with the State of New Hampshire.

 New Hampshire (NH) does not require a blood test.
 A NH issued license is only valid in NH.
 You may take your license with you after completing the application, and it will remain valid for 90 days.
 Make sure to bring 2 forms of identification such as a birth certificate or passport, and your driver's license.
 If this isn't your first marriage, you must provide a final or absolute divorce decree or annulment, or certified death certificate.
 Please note that you should plan to arrive at the Town Clerk's Office at least a 45 minutes before our closing time to obtain your license, as it will take some time to complete the paperwork.
 The cost for the license is $50.